borntofrappe/fullstack-d3/README.md

 2. join

-   Introduced in a later version of `d3-selection` module ([v1.4.0](https://github.com/d3/d3-selection/releases/tag/v1.4.0)), the `.join` function provides a different interface for data binding.
+   Introduced in a later version of the `d3-selection` module ([v1.4.0](https://github.com/d3/d3-selection/releases/tag/v1.4.0)), the `.join` function provides a different interface for data binding.

    In the specific example, it allows to draw one circle for each data point by calling directly the desired shape.